Skip to content

 AI that works inside your regulated perimeter.

-In private preview with selected financial institutions across EMEA.
+deeplinq is in private preview with selected financial institutions across EMEA.
+Onboarding additional banking design partners through Q3 2026.

 A single boundary around the regulated organization.
 Data, orchestration, models, and governance live inside it.
 Sources feed in from the left; external providers connect inward from the right through scoped residency channels.
 Nothing crosses the boundary without being logged, evaluated, and policy-checked.